 The 4 C's of Onboarding - 2022

 Onboarding, the process for engaging new hires, is a critical success factor in revenue growth and profit margin.
-In fact, the study "From Capability to Profitability: Realising the Value of People Management" conducted by leading consulting firm BCG and the World Federation of People Management Associations (WFPMA) shows that the onboarding of new hires is the second biggest contributor to a company's success.
+In fact, the study "From Capability to Profitability: Realizing the Value of People Management" conducted by leading consulting firm BCG and the World Federation of People Management Associations (WFPMA) shows that the onboarding of new hires is the second biggest contributor to a company's success.

 You Don't Get Another Chance at a First Impression